 We have talked about Selective High Schools and their purpose in detail during previous discussions.
 These high schools are an initiative of the Department of Education and provide a rare opportunity for students.

-The process for applying to a selective high school begins two years in advance.
+The process for applying to a selective high school begins roughly one and half years in advance.
 It means that in case you want to earn a place at the school in Year 7, you have to start applying in Year 5.
 Important dates are announced every year on the Department of Education’s website.
 The application process consists of the submission of an online application.

 A few documents are required with the application.
 Details of the process are readily available on the Department of Education’s website.
 Once the application process is completed, you receive an invitation to appear in the test.